 24 Month Pace Schedule

-- International students on F-1 visas will need to complete the program at the 12-month pace due to visa regulations.
+Note: International students on F-1 visas must complete the program in 12 months due to visa requirements.

 CLINICAL RESEARCH MASTERS COURSE DESCRIPTIONS